SRGSSR/srgletterbox-peach/Documentation-server_v2/ReadMe.md

 # Global

+`RTS Azure` tags are renamed `RTS Pipe.js` destinations in server V2.

-Mobile native Commanders Act SDK are in version 5 and more.
+Native Commanders Act SDKs for Android and Apple are in version 5 and more.

 We tried first a [destination buider](https://doc.commandersact.com/features/destinations/destination-builder).
 But Spike was not validate it.
-Switched to webhook first, but array are not available and not easy to save and versioning implementation.
-As described above, we got beta to `Webhook with JSON` destination.
+We switched to webhook first, but array are not available and not easy to save implementation and versioning it.
+We got access to `Webhook with JSON` beta destination.
+Spike works and all destinations use it.

-`RTS Azure` is renamed `RTS Pipe.js`.
+# Mapping help

+Properties from Android and Apple SDKs are described [here](https://community.commandersact.com/platform-x/developers/tracking/about-events/mobile-sdk-event-specificity).

-# Destinations
+# RTS Pipe.js destinations

 ## Common settings